automatically generated captions

 00:43:08 and so that's the highest end so putting these things together is what in the sense is interesting how do you take

 00:43:14 something which is designed at the level of individuals to be as simple as they can be

-00:43:27 they're kind of the Man City of daytime for you know perhaps no I put what he's life history and medical history.
+00:43:27 the kind of immensity of data for you know perhaps everybody's life history and medical history.

-00:43:36 and analyzing this is where the costs of I just know not only doing that if you somehow do this as a species as a
+00:43:36 analyzing this is really a collective thing. it's no longer we somehow do this as a species as a

-00:43:43 But you know even there you see it very much just looking around any wrong you can tell if you walk into a room pretty
+00:43:43 But you know even there you see it very much just looking around any room. you can tell if you walk into a room pretty

 00:43:52 much even not a doctor who's healthy and who's not and and the big things are weight.